-There is a large range of sporting activities each requiring a set of skills.
-Skills have many characteristics that can change in different situations, which makes classifying them difficult.
+There is a broad range of sporting activities, each requiring a skill set.
+Skills have many characteristics that can change in different situations, making classifying them difficult.
 Accepting that skills cannot be neatly labelled, we place them on a continuum.

 Skill classification systems are based on the view that motor skills are affected by three factors:

 The Gross and Fine Continuum (Davis 2000)

 This continuum is concerned with the precision of movement - gross and fine skills.

 Gross skills: involve large muscle movements which are not very precise and include many fundamental movement patterns such as walking, running and jumping.
 The shot putt is an example of a primarily gross skill.